 Every day you make thousands of decisions.

-Most of them are made by your subconscious and a few, like which shoes to wear today, don’t require much thought.
-(7)
+Most of them are made by your subconscious, are not very important, and don’t require much thought.

 But the most important decisions you make can be hard and require a lot of thought, such as when or if you should change jobs, relocate to a new city, buy a house, get married, or have kids.